The curious history of a Spanish palette painting

 Notably absent is the red and yellow ribbon which adorns most of Menéndez’ palette paintings.

+The palette painting was discovered outside the cathedral in the Sunday Gypsy market on June 5th, 2016.
 The palette was discovered in a market of Gypsies by the cathedral in the town of Tarragona, Spain.
 It shows signs of having traveled and been unappreciated for many of its 126 years.
 The back of the palette still displays the fading stamp of the store in which it was bought, Leandro Ortega.

-“Leandro Ortega, previously Children of Bassols, Carrer d’Avinyó 25, BARCELONA”.
+The full stamp reads (in Spanish): “Leandro Ortega, previously Children of Bassols, Carrer d’Avinyó 25, BARCELONA”.

 The future of the palette painting of El Bautizo